 We are thrilled you are considering a Palisades Episcopal School education for your family.
 For most families, investing in an independent school education requires careful financial consideration and planning.
 At PES, we seek to admit talented and motivated students who will benefit from our educational program, regardless of economic need.
 Indexed Tuition and scholarship programs are a major commitment of our school.
 Families who feel the full tuition cost is out of their reach should not hesitate to visit or apply to PES.
 We are here to help you determine the best options for your family with this very important educational investment.

 In order to assess what a family can afford for educational costs, PES uses SSS (School & Student Services) as an objective and independent third party.
 SSS calculations are the baseline for our Indexed Tuition determinations, but we also take into consideration our School's policies and the resources available for returning and prospective families.

 In order to find the right tuition investment for a family, many factors are considered: income (both taxable and nontaxable), assets, number of dependents, and number of children attending schools that charge tuition.
 A number of variables are considered when making decisions: medical expenses, earning potential for spouse not employed outside of the home, consumer debt, automobiles, recreational vehicles, second homes, vacation expenses and student enrichment activities.

-Our tours are designed to provide guests the best possible opportunity to experience our unique educational setting.
+Our tours are designed to provide guests with the best possible opportunity to experience our unique educational setting.
 This snapshot will serve as an introduction to our program that is focused on challenging the mind, body and spirit of each student.
 Individual tours can be scheduled at your convenience.
 Please click here to schedule your Snapshot Session today.

 Bring A Friend Days